 AMP Multimedia Production Services

 WestVirginiaVille.com is a multimedia magazine launched in May 2020, by Douglas John Imbrogno, a lifelong storyteller in word and images.
 The folks behind this site are also a small, creative independent multimedia production crew under the brand AMP (or Altoid Media Productions).
-Our Minister of Video and chief videographer, Bobby Lee Messer, of Messer Media in Huntington, WV, has decades of experience in shooting and producing video storytelling and documentary work with heart and style.
+Our chief Producer/Videographer is Bobby Lee Messer, of Messer Media in Huntington, WV, who has decades of experience in shooting and producing video storytelling and documentary work with heart and style.

 Give us a shout through this site’s ‘Contact’ page or e-mail me directly at heythereATwestvirginiaville.com and let’s discuss, if you have multimedia projects you’d like done at a fair cost.